 Indonesia is an Asian country that made its way to one of the highest coffee-producing countries.
 It produces tv668, 677 metric tons per year, which is quite much for a country broken into different thousands of islands.
 The country has a diverse array of coffee beans.

-Indonesia started cultivating coffee plants as far back as the 1600s under the Dutch colonial period.
+Indonesia started cultivating plants as far back as the 1600s under the Dutch colonial period.
 An Island called Java was the first place coffee cultivation started in Indonesia.
-Today, Java coffee is well-known for its spicy flavors, thick body, and rich aroma.
+Today, Java is well-known for its spicy flavors, thick body, and rich aroma.
 Indonesian coffees like Javan, Sulawesi, and Sumatran are well-acknowledged coffees.

 Honduras is a Central American country that produces 475,042 metric tons of coffee.
 Up until recently, Honduras was not reckoned as a country that produces a high amount of coffee.
 For years, its production was hampered by poor infrastructure, and most of its products ended up being sold within the country.
 At the time, barely 10% of their coffee production was exported.